[[folder: Original Campaign ]]

 * Right before the Shadow Army's attack on Crossroad Keep, [[spoiler:Ammon Jerro returns to his granddaughter Shandra's farm in search of some magic items he left there.
 You arrive just in time to see him ambushed by a Pit Fiend who he had imprisoned in his Haven, who mocks him for his AccidentalMurder of Shandra before attacking.
 After you both defeat the Devil, Ammon starts berating you, saying he didn't need any help.
 You and him then start going back and forth in an argument, with you trying to convince him that what he did before joining you was wrong, and him trying to justify it.
 Finally, Ammon demands to know what Shandra saw in you, since all her troubles were technically indirectly caused by you.
 If your influence with Shandra was high, you then tell him ''exactly'' what she saw in you.
 Taken aback by this, Ammon ''finally'' realizes that his methods, while well intentioned, ended up hurting the world he had sought to protect, but most of all, it hurt himself.
 He falls to his knees and solemnly calls out to Shandra's spirit, apologizing for his actions and begging forgiveness.
 As if on cue, a flash of light reveals a magical pendent that belonged to Shandra, which Ammon then takes.
 This final conversation cinches the whole scene.]]

 * If your influence with your party members are high, [[spoiler:then seeing them, one by one, refusing to betray you during the fight against [[TheDragon Black Garius]].
-Special mention goes to Neeshka, who ''resists MindRape'' to stay loyal, and Ammon Jerro, who proudly states that he's learned from you, and that he will enjoy killing Garius for insulting Shandra.]]
+Special mention goes to Neeshka, who ''resists MindRape'' to stay loyal, and Ammon Jerro, who declares that for all Garius' [[DealWithTheDevil empty]] [[WeCanRuleTogether promises]] he's seen you actually ''accomplish'' a lot more than him.]]

 * Torio will during the trial attempt to [[spoiler: make Shandra witness against you.
-If you have high enough influence with her, she defends you instead and feels entirerly disgusted by Torio's manipulations.]]
+If you have high enough influence with her, she defends you instead and feels entirely disgusted by Torio's manipulations.]]

 ** Also counting as a moment of awesome, [[spoiler:Khelgar's ''epic'' rant against the injustice of the Ember Trial really shows how much he cares for both his leader and the party as a whole.]]

-** The entire Trial By Combat bit, from companions showing up one by one during your vigil to Grobnar's song, to the people cheering in the stands.
+** The entire stage of the Trial By Combat when companions show up one by one during your vigil to offer you comfort/advice/help, ranging from Khelgar and Qara offering to fight in your stead to even the self-centered jackass Bishop showing up to give you some tips and even Grobnar's song, not to mention the people of Neverwinter cheering for you (or your friend/champion) in the stands.
 The kicker is that if you choose to save the imps from their crates, even ''they'' show up in the stands.
-Yes, the creatures who are essentially ''made'' of evil and mischief abandon their torment of the Blacklake populace just to cheer you on.
+Yes, creatures who are MadeOfEvil and consummate mischief-makers abandon their torment of the Blacklake populace just to cheer you on.

-* Late in the game, [[spoiler:even after you and Khelgar go through an entire Fire Giant tribe ''and'' a '''Red Dragon''' to get back the Ironfist Treasure, Khelgar's old clanleader will ''still'' treat him like crap over having abandoned them.
+* Late in the game, [[spoiler:even after you and Khelgar go through an entire Fire Giant tribe ''and'' a '''Red Dragon''' to get back the Belt of Ironfist, Khelgar's old clanleader will ''still'' treat him like crap over having abandoned them.
 Cue the other Ironfist Dwarves (including one who had ''also'' lambasted Khelgar in his earlier sidequest) one by one coming and sticking up for Khelgar and calling out the clanleader for being an UngratefulBastard.]]

 * And ''NeverwinterNights2'' has Neeshka.
 If you've treated her well, she'll refuse to turn on you even under torture.
-And when she's bound by her demonic blood and magic to do so anyway, and you tell her you need her:
+And when she's bound by her demonic blood and magic to do so anyway, and you tell her you believe in her: